Paullllllllllllllllll/ChronoMiner/README.md

   Constructs API requests using OpenAI's API with schema-specific JSON payloads and developer messages.
 Both synchronous and batch processing modes are supported.

+- **Enhanced Extraction with Additional Context:**
+  Optionally integrates schema-specific or file-specific additional context to improve extraction quality and accuracy, particularly useful for specialized documents or domain-specific extraction tasks.

 - **Dynamic Post-Processing:**
   Responses are post-processed using a centralized schema handler registry that dynamically invokes schema-specific converters for output generation.